insilichem/dummyatoms/README.md

 ## Get help

-If you have problems running `ommprotocol`, feel free to ask by e-mail!
+If you have problems running `DummyAtoms`, feel free to ask by e-mail!
 Also, make sure to visit our main webpage at [http://www.insilichem.com](http://www.insilichem.com).